tachoknight/libblocksruntime-dev/README.md

 # libblocksruntime
-This repository holds the files necessary to package Apple's Blocks development files from the compiler-rt project (from their swift-compiler-rt project here on GitHub).
+This project is for creating the Fedora package to allow installation of the Blocks library, from the compiler-rt sub-project of the LLVM project